PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 14:14:21
+Last updated: 2024-04-05 14:14:55
-Random Quote: There is a savage beast in every man, and it stirs when you put a sword in his hand.  -  Jorah Mormont
+Random Quote: Things never work out the way you imagine they will. - Lucien